MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ## Build awareness for official campaigns

-Users can discover campaigns through posts that contain the verified campaign hashtag or through the campaigns discovery modules throughout Viva Engage.
-To participate in an official campaign from the Home feed, users can create or comment on a post by using the verified campaign hashtag in a community, on a storyline, or from the official campaign landing page.
+The verified campaign hashtag and campaigns discovery modules are the best means for discovering campaigns.
+To increase awareness and participation, use the verified campaign hashtag in posts and comments from the Home feed, storyline, communities, and from the official campaign landing page.

 **Verified campaign hashtag**